Treg A. Bernt

 Campaign and Endorsements

 What district does Treg Bernt represent?
-Bernt represents Senate District 21, which covers portions of Meridian in Ada County.
+Bernt represents Idaho State Senate District 21, which covers the Meridian area of Ada County.

-Is Treg Bernt an incumbent or challenger?
-Bernt is an incumbent.
-He was first elected to the Idaho Senate in 2022 and is seeking a third consecutive term in the May 2026 Republican primary.
+Is Treg Bernt an incumbent?
+Yes.
+Bernt was first elected to the Idaho Senate in 2022 and re-elected in 2024.
+He is seeking his third term in the May 19, 2026, primary.

 What committees does Treg Bernt serve on?
-Bernt serves as Vice Chair of the Senate State Affairs Committee and is also a member of the Commerce and Human Resources Committee and the Local Government and Taxation Committee.
+Bernt serves as Vice Chair of the Senate State Affairs Committee and sits on the Commerce and Human Resources Committee and the Local Government and Taxation Committee, per his Idaho Legislature biography.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.